 5. Put money aside for the big things

 It should be no mystery to you the times during the year where you’re going to have out of the ordinary expenses.
 So significant dates like anniversaries, back to school and celebrations of one kind or another might be top on your list.
 Fine.
-You know those dates, why not set aside some money just for those times?
+You know those dates; why not set aside some money just for those times?
 Some people find putting cash in different envelopes daily/weekly to be a method that works for them.
 Why not give it a try?
-Frequently putting money away at frequent intervals serves as a good visual reminder of what your doing and is a good way of breaking out of the habit of waiting until the end of the month, to see what’s left over to save; that’s a recipe for disaster!
+Putting money away at frequent intervals serves as a good visual reminder of what you're doing and is a good way of breaking out of the habit of waiting until the end of the month, to see what’s left over to save; that’s a recipe for disaster!

 6. Start chipping away at your debt

-Getting out of debt is the sure-fire way to get your finances in order so that, in time, you‘ll have excess income to spend on things you truly want to.
+Getting out of debt is the sure-fire way to get your finances in order so that, in time, you'll have excess income to spend on things you truly want to.
 Have a big loan or credit card balance you need to clear?
-In addition to your stipulated monthly instalments, you should be paying more.
+In addition to your stipulated monthly installments, you should be paying more.
 Make it your resolve never, ever to pay the minimum on an outstanding balance.
 At that rate, you may be spending a lifetime repaying these debts!
 Paying on the loan principal is one way to help you get out of debt quicker.
 If you have multiple debt sources, look at the interest rates applicable on each, which will help you decide which you should prioritise reducing (the one with the highest rate is probably the one you should be focusing most of your ‘over-payment’ on).
 While you’re clearing debt you have already, work simultaneously on not accumulating more- that’s it, step away from those credit cards.

 Like always, I would love hearing from you, so drop me a comment as to what you think about the article, share your personal experience, or ask a question.
-Looking forward to hearing from you.